 Neoprene is a material that is very similar to foam that traps thousands of little bubbles of air, and it’s these spaces that provide the insulation.
 The rule of thumb is that the greater the thickness of the neoprene in the suit is, the warmer and more insulated it will be.
 If you’ve ever wondered why you only need a 2mm wetsuit for tropical waters but need to use a 7mm or even as much as 14mm in colder water – that is why.

-Drysuits, on the other hand, work in a completely different way.
+What is a dry suit?
+These suits work in a completely different way.
 They are fully watertight and have seals around your ankles and wrists.
 This means that you are completely dry under your suit and wrapped inside a protective layer of air.
-However, drysuits generally do not provide any warmth or insulation and therefore, you have to wear undergarments inside your suit to keep yourself warm
+However, generally do not provide any warmth or insulation while dry suit diving and therefore, you have to wear undergarments inside your suit to keep yourself warm

-Another major difference between a wetsuit and a drysuit is that while wetsuits are made with neoprene, drysuits can be made from trilaminate materials or neoprene.
+Another major difference between them is that while wetsuits are made with neoprene, drysuits can be made from trilaminate materials or neoprene.

 Wetsuit Advantages and Disadvantages